 In another poll, 87% of respondents said the reason they use TCA is because it is as a value-add, whereas 11% use it for regulatory purposes, 2% do not use it at all.

 “We are able to use it to validate and improve our process,” said Munir.
 However, the FX Trader-Strategist noted that “TCA is a little backward looking because it is looking at it after you have done your trades.”
 That is why firms are doing liquidity analytics to find out where their best liquidity is from and what the volumes are like.
 They take this information to have conversations with their liquidity providers, which results in pricing improvements.

 One sign that the buy-side is moving away from TCA as a “tick the box regulatory exercise” is the trend toward more trade-by-trade analysis.
-Since there is a certain amount of variance and randomness in individual trades, the analysis should run over time, said the third-party expert.
+Since there is a certain amount of variance and randomness in individual trades, the analysis should run over time, said Chambers.

 Expanding TCA into pre-trade analytics is something on the buy side’s wish list said Munir.
 Right now, the FX trading desk is doing pre-trade analytics on its own.
 “There isn’t a platform that does it all.
 It would be nice if we could combine it with our TCA piece and see if we are getting the best pre-trade as well as post-trade,” said the FX trader/strategist.